theQRL/theqrl.org/content/blog/2024/the-12-days-of-zond-festivities/index.md

 toc: true
 ---

+## Day 5: Post-Quantum Trivia

+{{< image "./images/day5.png" >}}

+For Day 5 of the #12DaysOfZond, we're dropping a fun little Post-Quantum Trivia for everyone to join in…

+### How to Participate

+It’s easy!
+Below, we’ve shared a simple Google Form to check out the trivia questions…

+**Step 1: Click the Google Form Below**

+Please answer the trivia questions here: https://forms.gle/armX9KRaMn2jpRMD7

+**Step 2: Submit Your Answers**

+- Answer all the trivia questions (there’s only 7 of them)
+- Be sure to add a best QRL Address at the bottom (we're dropping some small holiday prizes for the top trivia scores that we receive)

+**Not Yet a Community Member?**

+If you’re not yet part of the QRL family, join us [here in our Discord](/discord).

+By joining, you’ll become part of a vibrant and diverse group of like-minded individuals—from PhDs and academics to retail investors and hardcore cryptographers.
+It’s a community like no other!

 ## Day 4: Community Chronicles - Share Your Initial Intro to The Project

 {{< image "./images/day4.png" >}}